yudun-zz/RaftCMU440/README.md

 This repository contains the starter code for a raft implementation and a suite of tests framework to help test your implementation.

 For what is Raft and how to implement the Raft Please refer to the annotated Raft paper in this repo.
+You will also find  [This link](https://raft.github.io/) is very useful.

 In this project you will set up a **distributed replicated in-memory key-value store** using Raft to gurantee concensus.
 It support 2 operations: